 Medicaid enrollees have a higher smoking prevalence than the general population.
 Smoking-related diseases are a major contributor to Medicaid costs.
-Providing tobacco users access to evidence-based tobacco dependence treatments can reduce morbidity and mortality from cancers and other tobacco-related diseases and reduce Medicaid costs (Source: https://www.cdc.gov/coordinatedchronic/pdf/tobacco-cessation-factsheet-508-compliant.pdf).
+Providing tobacco users access to evidence-based tobacco dependence treatments can reduce morbidity and mortality from cancers and other tobacco-related diseases and reduce Medicaid costs.

 All state Medicaid programs must provide tobacco cessation services (both counseling and pharmacotherapy) for pregnant women under section 4107 of the 2010 Patient Protection and Affordable Care Act (ACA).
 Additionally, effective January 2014, section 2502 of the ACA barred state Medicaid programs from excluding coverage for cessation medications approved by the U.S. Food and Drug Administration.
 However, coverage still varies widely by state.
-As of June 2015, only nine states cover nine evidence-based cessation treatments (seven medications, individual, and group counseling) for all Medicaid enrollees.
-As of September 2017, only 11 states provided comprehensive coverage of all nine evidence-based cessation treatments (medications, individual and group counseling) for all Medicaid enrollees.
+As of June 2018, only 12 states provided comprehensive coverage of all evidence-based cessation treatments (medications, individual and group counseling) for all Medicaid enrollees.
 Expansion of treatment coverage and eligibility while reducing barriers to treatment access (e.g. copays, duration limits on treatment) are still needed.